Funny Little Fears World Tour

-The Funny Little Fears World Tour is the first concert tour by Italian singer Damiano David, in support of his debut studio album, Funny Little Fears (2025).
-Consisting of 34 shows, it will pass through Asia, Australia, Europe, North America, and South America.
-The tour began in Warsaw, Poland, on 11 September 2025, and will conclude in Silver Spring, Maryland, United States, on 16 December 2025.
+The Funny Little Fears World Tour was a concert tour by Italian singer Damiano David, in support of his debut studio album, Funny Little Fears (2025).
+Consisting of 34 shows, it passed through Asia, Australia, Europe, North America, and South America.
+The tour began in Warsaw, Poland, on 11 September 2025, and concluded in Silver Spring, Maryland, United States, on 16 December 2025.

 Background

 Damiano David launched his solo musical career with his debut single, "Silverlines", in September 2024, followed by "Born with a Broken Heart" in October.
 On 9 December 2024, David announced that he would be embarking on his first solo concert tour in the following year.
 General sale began on 16 December, five days after the ticket presales.
 After the initial 31 dates, shows in London and New York were added due to high demand, and venues in Barcelona, Madrid, Paris, and Toronto were upgraded.
 In a press release, David stated: "I'm absolutely blown away by your response to this tour so far.
 I cannot wait to sing and dance with you all next year."